WordPress/gutenberg/docs/getting-started/README.md

 **Biweekly:**

-[“What’s New In Gutenberg?” posts](https://make.wordpress.org/core/tag/gutenberg-new/).
+[“What’s New In Gutenberg?” release posts](https://make.wordpress.org/core/tag/gutenberg-new/).
 These updates are wrangled by the Core Editor team and focus on what’s been released in each biweekly Gutenberg release.
-Currently, they tend to mimic a changelog.
+They include the most relevant features released and a full changelog.

 **Weekly:**